JVlelodic/mafiaBot/README.md

-# leetBot
+# mafiaBot
-Discord bot that tracks leetcode progress and statistics
+Discord bot that provides actions to automatically run a game of Mafia